🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ—¨οΈ Language Barrier + 9.7 -- 30 English is the primary language, and the local community is very accustomed to international tourists and nomads.
+πŸ—¨οΈ Language Barrier + 9.3 -- 30 English is the primary language, making communication easy for most digital nomads, though the local accent may be a minor adjustment.

 πŸ₯ HEALTHCARE